-10.61 A key component of achieving sustainable development as set out in National Planning Policy Framework is to ensure that homes, jobs and local facilities can be accessed safely and conveniently by good transport links that reduce the reliance on the private car.
+- 10.61 A key component of achieving sustainable development as set out in National Planning Policy Framework is to ensure that homes, jobs and local facilities can be accessed safely and conveniently by good transport links that reduce the reliance on the private car.
 Promoting ways in which to reduce greenhouse gas emissions also helps to achieve the aims of sustainable development.
-The use of public transport, cycling and walking all help to reduce emissions and also has added benefits of improving health.

-- 10.62Core planning principles set out in national planning policy specifically relate to the need to make the fullest possible use of public transport, walking and cycling and focus significant development in locations which are or can be made sustainable. - 10.63At weekday peak times around 76% of the cars and vans crossing the Huddersfield Cordon are occupied by just the driver (23) It is estimated that 10% of car trips at peak times could be made by alternative, more sustainable types of transport, or replaced by the use of electronic communication(24) - 10.64 The ability to reduce the impact of additional journeys requires an integrated approach to transport.
-At the heart of this approach will be measures to promote the substitution by more sustainable modes of transport and to manage the demand for travel.
+The use of public transport, cycling and walking all help to reduce emissions and also has added benefits of improving health. - Core planning principles set out in national planning policy specifically relate to the need to make the fullest possible use of public transport, walking and cycling and focus significant development in locations which are or can be made sustainable. - 10.63 At weekday peak times around 76% of the cars and vans crossing the Huddersfield Cordon are occupied by just the driver (23) It is estimated that 10% of car trips at peak times could be made by alternative, more sustainable types of transport, or replaced by the use of electronic communication(24) - The ability to reduce the impact of additional journeys requires an integrated approach to transport.
+10.64 At the heart of this approach will be measures to promote the substitution by more sustainable modes of transport and to manage the demand for travel.
 The council is fully committed to demand management and has resolved to pursue a range of measures to reduce car travel.
-It will work with partners, particularly major employers, where car journeys are causing local concerns, to bring about co-ordinated improvements. - 10.65 New development will make the best use of existing core public transport, cycling and walking networks and will have regard to future regional and local transport, cycling and walking investment proposals such as those included in the West Yorkshire Local Transport Plan, proposals included as part of the Leeds City Region Strategic Economic Plan and the council's programme of works. - 10.66 The council will support all new development that is located within accessible locations with convenient connections to public transport networks and cycling and walking routes.
+It will work with partners, particularly major employers, where car journeys are causing local concerns, to bring about co-ordinated improvements. - New development will make the best use of existing core public transport, cycling and walking networks and will have regard to future regional and local transport, cycling and walking investment proposals such as those included in the West Yorkshire Local Transport Plan, proposals included as part of the Leeds City Region Strategic Economic Plan and the council's programme of works. - The council will support all new development that is located within accessible locations with convenient connections to public transport networks and cycling and walking routes.
 New housing, employment, shopping and leisure developments generating significant new vehicle trips will, be located in accordance with the sustainable development policies where the use of sustainable travel, especially public transport, should prove to be convenient for people.
 Further measures should also be included when development takes place, such as personal journey planning and provision of cycle parking and changing facilities, to increase the attractiveness of sustainable travel and reduce car use.
-These further measures will be secured through travel plans. - 10.67 For larger developments a specific site travel plan will be required to be submitted with planning applications.
-These Travel plans will need to accord with national guidance or that set out by the council in separately issued Supplementary Planning Documents.
+These further measures will be secured through travel plans. - For larger developments a specific site travel plan will be required to be submitted with planning applications.
+These travel plans will need to accord with national guidance or that set out by the council in separately issued Supplementary Planning Documents.
 Travel plans addressing specific local transport issues may also be required for developments at particular locations such as railway stations and entertainment venues.
+Measures may include providing real time rail/bus timetable information screens, flexible working hours, staff rail/bus discount cards, secure and sheltered cycle parking.
 All types of travel plans will need to set out the development thresholds at which they become operative, targets to be met, the measures to be implemented, and processes for monitoring, plan revision and enforcement.
-Sustainable working options should be encouraged and included within Travel Plans. - 10.68 This policy is balanced in favour of sustainable transport modes by ensuring that the requirements of users are met to reduce the need to travel in private cars.
-By placing pedestrians and cyclists at the top of a user hierarchy, emphasis can be given to design solutions which would encourage walking and cycling in the district therefore helping to improve quality of life of residents and reduce carbon emissions throughout the district. - 10.69 The provision of cycle parking and storage within all new developments can encourage the use of sustainable modes of transports such as cycling, and make cycling a more attractive method of transport for residents, employees or visitors of a development.
-The provision of electric charging points within new developments can encourage the use of electric vehicles leading to the reduction of greenhouse gas emissions and supports Kirklees Local Air Quality Strategy and air quality policies in this Plan.
+Sustainable working options should be encouraged and included within travel plans.

-Huddersfield Annual Cordon Count 2016http://aura.abdn
+Huddersfield Annual Cordon Count 2016

-acuk/bitstream/handle/2164/2272/Revised_Smarter_Choices_paper_final.pdf;jsessionid=A733490D568C96B231C5E11519EB64D2?sequence=1
+http://aura.abdn

+acuk/bitstream/handle/2164/2272/Revised Smarter Choices paper final.pdf;jsessionid=A733490D568C96B231C5E11519EB64D2?sequence=1